erolberk33/EcoLibrary-A-Digital-Hub-for-Sustainable-Knowledge/README.md

 ---

 ## 🤝 Contribution

 Feel free to fork, open issues, or send pull requests.
 Let’s grow this green library together! 🌱

+---

+> **Note:** The `lib/` directory contains essential assets (CSS, JS, and image files), but it is excluded from this repository due to its large file size.
+If needed, feel free to contact me, and I’ll be happy to share those resources with you.